-Once we have completed the guided tour of Delhi we will head to the Safdarjung Railway station by 16:00 hours for check in to the amazing Palace of Wheels.
+Once we have completed the guided tour of Delhi we will head to the Safdarjung Railway station by 16:00 hours to check in to the amazing Palace of Wheels.
 You will be given a traditional royal garland welcome, with Tikka and a turban on your forehead.
 Go through the procedures for check-in and then board the Palace on Wheels.
 Sip on your welcome drink and browse around this luxury train taking a look at its amenities.

 The “Palace on Wheels” leaves every Wednesday around 18.30 from the railway station of Safdarjung in Delhi and proceeds on its fascinating, eight-day trip through the desert country Rajasthan.
 While on board the “Palace on Wheels” you will enjoy the past, glorious world of the Maharajas and the comfort of a five-star Hotel.
 During dinner on board the luxury train, you become acquainted with your fellow passengers.